AppointmentGuru/AppointmentGuru-Website/terms.md

 8.3 The subscription may be canceled at any time and will stop at the end of the current month of subscription.

+8.4 AppointmentGuru may offer more than one subscription type.

-8.4 AppointmentGuru may offer other optional services for once-off fees, not included in the monthly subscription.
+8.5 AppointmentGuru may offer other optional services for once-off fees, not included in the monthly subscription.

 ### 9. Payment